“The Falcon” is from our third short story collection, Wind in the Pines, published in 2004. It’s still in print on Amazon.

 My Daddy had a wonderful sense of humor.
 You had to know him well to be exposed to how he loved making fun of everything.
 He could really surprise you at times.

-My youngest sister Claudia shared it with my mom.
-We razzed little sister about having a car to go to school in when we older siblings once had to ride the bus.
-But having the Falcon in the high school parking lot meant a lot of good-natured laughter from your peers, so I guess it wasn’t too much of a prize; it often lost its brakes, among other things.
+My youngest sister, Claudia, shared it with my mom.
+We razzed little sister about having a car to go to school in when we, older siblings, had to ride the bus as students.
+But having the Falcon in the high school parking lot meant a lot of good-natured laughter from your peers, so I guess it wasn’t too much of a prize.

 Even though the Falcon was ugly, it was a driving machine.
-It had good acceleration and with the wind blowing in through the open windows, (no AC in the Falcon) you felt as if you were going much faster than you actually were.
+It had good acceleration, and with the wind blowing in through the open windows (no AC in the Falcon), you felt as if you were going much faster than you actually were.

 My parents said the phone rang off the wall that evening.
 Daddy sold it quickly to a boy from Singer, which I thought was pretty appropriate.
 It was a country car and deserved a country owner.